The White Palace station

-The White Palace station is a station on the Doha Metro's Green Line in Hamad Medical City in the municipality of Ad Dawhah.
+The White Palace station is a station on the Doha Metro's Green Line in Hamad Medical City in the municipality of Doha.
 The station serves the Hamad Medical City and the Rumeilah districts in the municipality.
 It is located on Ahmed Bin Ali Street in Hamad Medical City.

 The station currently has no metrolinks.
 Facilities on the premises include restrooms and a prayer room.

 History

 The station was opened to the public on 10 December 2019 along with the other stations of the Green Line, which is also known as the Education Line.